JhonathaRicardo/IAS/README.md

 # <h1 align = "center"> Interferometry Analysis Software (IAS) </h1>
 <p align="justify">
-Interferometry Analysis Software (IAS) is a dedicated tool for studying gas, vapor, and plasma jets.
+Interferometry Analysis Software (IAS) is a dedicated tool for studying gas jets, vapor, and plasma.
 IAS uses a new algorithm and GUI to analyze interferograms.
 It can retrieve the accumulated phase shift and apply Abel inversion to estimate the density profile of targets (gas, vapor, or plasma).
 </p>

 <p align="center">